 Uberisation of beauty

 We expect our food, taxis, furniture, clothes to be where we want, when we want.
 Just about everything we buy can now be bought and paid for online and delivered within 24 hours.
 Why should beauty be any different?
 Particularly, living in a 24/7 city like London that never sleeps, where we lead busy, non-stop lives.
 The convenience of on-demand, at-home services has never been more necessary.
-Today’s on-demand culture is certainly not a fad; being able to order our groceries online at midnight or book a manicure at 7 am before a Monday meeting is now the norm.
+Today’s on-demand culture is certainly not a fad; being able to order our groceries online at midnight or book an at-home manicure at 7 am before a Monday meeting is now the norm.
 Like so many other services and products, beauty can no longer be confined to brick-and-mortar locations.
 The Uberisation of beauty was only a matter of time.

 Convenience is key